FLAMEGPU/docs/flamegpu/modelspec.rst

 Function Layers
 ===============

-Function layers represent the control flow of the simulation processes and hence describes any functional dependencies.
+Function layers represent the control flow of the simulation processes and hence describe any functional dependencies.
 The sequence of layers defines the sequential order in which agent functions are executed.
 Complete execution of every layer of agent functions represents a single simulation iteration which may be repeated any number of times.
-Synthetically within the model definition a single layers element must contain at least one (or more) layer element.
+Syntactically, the model definition a single layers element must contain at least one (or more) layer element.
 Each layer element may contain at least one (or more) ``gpu:layerFunction`` elements which defines only a ``name`` which must correspond to a function name (e.g. the XPath equivalent of ``xagents/xagent/functions/function/name``.
 Within a given layer, the order of execution of layer functions should not be assumed to be sequential (although in the current version of the software it is, future versions will execute functions within the same layer in parallel).
 For the same reason functions within the same layer should not have any communication or internal dependencies (for example via message communications or execution order dependency) in which case they should instead be represented within separate layers which guarantee execution order and global synchronisation between the functions.
 Functions which apply to the same agent must therefore also not exist within the same layer.
 The below example demonstrates the syntax of specifying a simulation consisting of three agent functions.
-There are no dependencies between ``function1`` and ``function2`` which in this case can be thought of as being functions from two different agents definitions with no shared message inputs or outputs.
+There are no dependencies between ``function1`` and ``function2`` which in this case can be thought of as being functions from two different agents' definitions with no shared message inputs or outputs.

 .. code-block:: xml
    :linenos: